 1. Do a Walkthrough

 Between the elements of surprise and a nervous groom-to-be, a lot could go wrong.
 So reduce the risk as much as possible.
 How?
-Do a walkthrough one day before with the groom-to-be and any other co-conspirators at the exact same time of day that he’s getting down on one knee.
+Do a walkthrough one day before with the groom-to-be and any other co-conspirators (at the exact same time of day that he’s getting down on one knee is possible.)
 A walkthrough will help put the groom at ease and get everyone on the same page.
 If there are any holes in the plan, they’ll be discovered and fixed.
-This is also the time to make sure the future-bride-to-be won’t be able to see us from where she’s standing, but ensure we’ll be able to see her.
-Which doesn’t just sound creepy.
-It kind of is.
-But for a good cause!
+This is also the time to make sure the future-bride-to-be won’t be able to see you from where she’s standing, but ensure you’ll be able to see her.

-If you can’t meet in person ahead of time, we suggest Skyping with your groom to nail down the details, and then scoping it out yourself the day before!
+If you can’t meet in person ahead of time, we suggest Zooming or FaceTiming with your groom to nail down the details, and then scoping it out yourself the day before!
 That’s what we did for Megan and Joe’s surprise Paris proposal!
-Joe lives in Ohio, so we secretly Skyped him before we left, and then we went to the spot the day before so that we could text him photos of exactly where to go and what direction to face when he was down on one knee.
+Joe lives in Ohio, so we secretly FaceTimed him before we left, and then we went to the spot the day before so that we could text him photos of exactly where to go and what direction to face when he was down on one knee.

 2. Help the Groom Choose the Best Light